We're pleased to announce our 2019.2 Service Update, which contains the following features, changes, and issue resolutions:

 Users were prompted for two-factor authentication when launching Workplace Online from the Workplace Desktop tray menu, even if they had an open Workplace Online session.
 Users will now only be prompted for 2FA when it is enabled for their account, the Require Password option in Desktop Preferences is enabled, and there is no open Workplace Online session.

-When an email uploaded to Workplace via the Upload Files to a Project or Folder via Email feature was viewed in an email application such as Outlook, random characters had been replaced with the equals (=) sign.
+When an email uploaded to Workplace via the Uploading Files to a Project or Folder via Email feature was viewed in an email application such as Outlook, random characters had been replaced with the equals (=) sign.
 Emails uploaded via this mechanism now maintain the email body text correctly.

 Downloading a subset of files in a folder instead of the whole folder from Workplace results in unexpected, generic .zip file names.